daveaglick/Scripty/Readme.md

 ### Cake.Scripty (Planned)

 A Cake addin for Scripty that allows you to evaluate Scripty scripts in Cake.
 Note that the recommended approach is to use the `Scripty.MsBuild` library so that you also get Scripty evaluation when building from Visual Studio, in which case this addin isn't needed if you're calling MsBuild from Cake (which most Cake scripts do).
 However, this addin lets you integrate Scripty evaluation into Cake in situations when you want to completely replace MsBuild.

+## Help!

+If you need help, have a feature request, or notice a bug, just submit a GitHub issue.